-Students typically take seven to eight years to earn the PhD.
+Students typically take seven years to earn the PhD with some taking six or eight.
 To help student students meet this long-term goal, there is a timeline for when milestones should be completed along the way.
 The first milestone is the empirical paper, which students are expected to complete in their second year.
 Students should finish required coursework and take the qualifying exam in their third year.
 Students formally become candidates in their fourth year and should defend their proposal by their fifth year.